Cumulocity-IoT/c8y-docs/content/cockpit/exports-bundle/working-with-exports.md

        - Daily
    - **File types**: Select the file format for exporting data. **Microsoft Excel** is selected by default, with **CSV** as another option.
 You can select both types simultaneously.

 3. Click the **Download** button.
-Note that the download result depends on your chosen export mode.
+The download results depend on your chosen export mode.

 ### Export modes {#export-modes}

-The export functionality integrated in a widget offers you a number of export modes.
+The export functionality integrated in a widget offers you a number of export modes:

-See below for the details of each export mode available to you:

 - **Compact**:
   - Processes up to 5,000 records per data point, or up to the data retention limit